 While the causes of Alzheimer‘s and ways to prevent it are not well known, research has shown that positive choices and positive activities in people’s lives reduce the risk of developing the disease.
 Gardening is one of the methods that can reduce the risk of Alzheimer’s disease and dementia.
 Studies have shown that gardening can reduce the risk of dementia up to 36%.

 It Is Possible To Lose Weight By Gardening

-Gardening involves planting and pulling weeds and can help the seniors burn 200 to 400 calories per hour that is very appealing.
-It is an activity where you have to bend, squat, stretch, and pull essential elements in most exercise plans.
+Gardening involves planting and pulling weeds, helping the seniors burn 200 to 400 calories per hour.
+Gardening is an activity where you have to bend, squat, stretch, and pull essential elements in most exercise plans.
 Hence, gardening can act as an exercise to shed extra fat.

 Gardening Improves Immune System

-You might think that gardening involves working with the soil, and it can be messy.
-However, several studies have shown that Mycobacterium vaccae in the soil become your immune system’s power.
+You might think that gardening involves working with the soil, which can be messy.
+However, several studies have shown that Mycobacterium vaccae become your immune system’s power in the soil.
 This bacteria can protect you against asthma, some allergies, and, most importantly, depression.

 Gardening Improves Mood

 Usually, gardening is in the fresh air, and it can benefit your mood. as said before, working under the sunlight also gives us more vitamin D, which affects our mood.
 Therefore, gardening is one of the best ideas for those of the elderly suffering from depression.
 Please consider that the sun’s rays can be dangerous, so applying sunscreen, a hat, and sunglasses while working in the garden is necessary.